Wandalen/wTools/module/core/genfile_core/docs/feature/005_value_storage.md

 ### Design

-`Values<V>` wraps a map of parameter names to optional values.
-The `insert_if_empty` method inserts a value only when the key has no existing entry, enabling default propagation without overwriting explicit values.
-Serialization converts all values to a string map (`BTreeMap<String, String>`) for consumption by template renderers.
-The generic `V: TemplateValue` bound keeps the storage layer independent of specific value types.
+The value storage wraps a map of parameter names to optional values.
+The insert-if-empty method inserts a value only when the key has no existing entry, enabling default propagation without overwriting explicit values.
+Serialization converts all values to a string-keyed string map for consumption by template renderers.
+The generic value type parameter keeps the storage layer independent of specific value types.

 ### Cross-References